killercoda/scenario-examples/cloud-lab/step2.md

-After seeing how to connect to Scylla Cloud and create a Cluster, you’ll use the CQL shell (Cqlsh) with Docker to connect to the cluster.
+After seeing how to connect to ScyllaDB Cloud and create a Cluster, you’ll use the CQL shell (Cqlsh) with Docker to connect to the cluster.

-[CQL](https://university.scylladb.com/courses/data-modeling/lessons/basic-data-modeling-2/topic/cql-cqlsh-and-basic-cql-syntax/) is a query language that is used to interface with Scylla.
+[CQL](https://university.scylladb.com/courses/data-modeling/lessons/basic-data-modeling-2/topic/cql-cqlsh-and-basic-cql-syntax/) is a query language that is used to interface with ScyllaDB.
 It allows us to perform basic functions such as insert, update, select, delete, create, and so on.
 The CQL Shell is an interactive Command Line Interface to interact with the database.
 The connection is established to any one of the nodes, which is then designated as the coordinator node for that specific connection.
 The coordinator node manages the request path and the response back to the client.

 Keep in mind that most real-world applications use drivers to interact with the cluster.
-You can learn more about using Scylla Drivers in [this course](https://university.scylladb.com/courses/using-scylla-drivers/).
+You can learn more about using ScyllaDB Drivers in [this course](https://university.scylladb.com/courses/using-scylla-drivers/).

 ![](https://university.scylladb.com/wp-content/uploads/2021/06/cluster_connect.png)

 ## Connect to the Cluster

-To allow connections from the outside world to your newly create Scylla Cloud cluster, you’ll have to whitelist the public IP address of the Katacoda machine.
+To allow connections from the outside world to your newly create ScyllaDB Cloud cluster, you’ll have to whitelist the public IP address of the Katacoda machine.
 To see the IP address type:

 `curl http://ipinfo.io`{{execute}}

-Now, copy the IP address and in the Scylla Cloud interface, under the General tab, and add that IP to the list of allowed IPs.
+Now, copy the IP address and in the ScyllaDB Cloud interface, under the General tab, and add that IP to the list of allowed IPs.

 ![](https://university.scylladb.com/wp-content/uploads/2021/06/Screenshot-from-2021-06-20-16-16-23.png)